qinqian/GCAP/README.md

 Three modes of sampling:

-- We use built-in function to do raw reads sampling from PE and SE FASTQ.
+- We use built-in function to do raw reads sampling from PE and SE FASTQ(default) .
-- Python function to sample reads from PE and SE SAM files， including `mappable and unmappable reads`.
+- Python function to sample reads from PE and SE SAM(BAM converted SAM) files， including `mappable and unmappable reads`.(default for SAM and BAM)
-- picard sampling for PE and SE SAM files.
-(May use many threads and memory)
+- picard sampling for PE and SE SAM and BAM files mappable reads.
+(May use many threads and memory)(optional in picard options, uncomment for default)
+- MACS2 sampling for SE BAM files SE mappable reads.(not added)

 We decide to use built-in to sample 5M mappable and unmappable reads from PE and SE SAM files and both transfer to hospot as single end data.